ayushvrma/ayushvrma/README.md

 ex - AI Intern at Diool where I worked on EDA of B2B financial data for flexible payment options modelling.

-I have worked as a researcher for 2 PhDs at UoSC, Southern Carolina and University of Norway.
+I have worked as a researcher for 2 PhDs at UoSC, Southern Carolina and University of Norway during my Bachelor's degree.